Mine accident: 1 dead, 2 injured in accident at Immel Mine in East Knox County - News Break

 Mine accident: 1 dead, 2 injured in accident at Immel Mine in East Knox County

-Jeff Bagwell, spokesman for Rural Metro Fire, said a wall may have collapsed down in the zinc mine off Mascot Road.
-One person was dead at the scene; two others were removed and taken for treatment to an area hospital, Bagwell said.
+Jeff Bagwell, spokesman for Rural Metro Fire, said a wall may have collapsed down in the mine off Mascot Road.
+One person was dead at the scene; two others were removed, Bagwell said.

-Knox County Rescue was alerted about 1 p.m. to respond to an accident at the mine, said John Whited, Knox County Rescue's deputy chief.
+Knox County Rescue was alerted about 1 p.m. to respond to an accident at the mine off Mascot Road, said John Whited, Knox County Rescue's deputy chief.

-It's operated by Nyrstar, and it's one of several mines the Dutch firm has in the area.
+It's operated by Nyrstar, and it's one of several mines the Dutch firm operates in the area.

 Names and conditions of those involved were not available.

-Nyrstar spokesman Jason Davis said Tuesday afternoon he couldn't comment immediately but would release information when it became available.
+Nyrstar spokesman Jason Davis said he couldn't comment immediately but would release information when it became available.

-Knox County Sheriff's Office deputies also responded to the scene, spokeswoman Kimberly Glenn said.

-Authorities with the federal Department of Labor's Mine Safety and Health Administration will take the lead on the investigation, as is common practice.

-Whited said a Knox Rescue truck and ambulance were dispatched to the scene.
+Whited said a truck and ambulance were dispatched to the scene.
 They were present to help mine staff with transport after the two people were removed from the mine.

 “They’re trying to get them out,” Whited said.